TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/haskell/index.md

   -- Haskell reads the file lazily, so the value must be printed before the handle is closed putStrLn value hClose handle

 ```

 {% endraw %}

-[File Input Output](https://sampleprograms.io/projects/file-input-output) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:
+File Input Output in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 24 2018 10:42:45.
-The solution was first committed on Oct 22 2018 09:07:26.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution